 It all begins with some quality training.
 You don't need a university degree to become a successful designer.
-A college diploma is enough to begin your career.
+A college certificate is enough to begin your career.

-Students get real work experience through a 6-week internship and graduate with a portfolio of both print and digital projects.
+Students get real work experience through a six-week internship and graduate with a portfolio of both print and digital projects.